Harvey Danger: Post-breakup (2009–present)

 Since the band's breakup, Nelson continued to write and edit for The Stranger alternative weekly newspaper, which he had done for most of the duration of the band's career, until 2018.
 He now lives in Nashville, TN.
 He occasionally performs as a solo artist, having released the album Make Good Choices in 2013 and Nelson Sings Nilsson, an album of Harry Nilsson covers in 2019.

 Jeff J. Lin works as a tech entrepreneur, having founded the photo sharing site Momento 360 in 2015.
 Evan Sult is now based in New York City and since 2013 has drummed for the indie rock duo Sleepy Kitty.
 Founding bassist Aaron Huffman died of respiratory failure due to cystic fibrosis on March 6, 2016, at age 43.
 His death was reported in The Stranger by Nelson.

 In 2011, Harvey Danger released The Dead Sea Scrolls B-side collection and final single "The Show Must Not Go On" for free on their website.

 Where Have All the Merrymakers Gone? was released on vinyl for the first time on July 29, 2014, by the independent label No Sleep Records.
 The packaging for the Where Have All the Merrymakers Gone? re-issue LP features new artwork, designed by Huffman, Sult and Nelson, using the iconic house from the original cover art now updated to reflect the passage of time, now surrounded by freeways and skyscrapers.

 Barsuk Records released King James Version on vinyl for the first time on Record Store Day 2025 to celebrate the 25th anniversary of the album.

+Musical style

+Harvey Danger's musical style has been described as alternative rock, indie rock, power pop, pop-punk and geek rock.